 I figured that it was just the battery pack's time to go and didn't worry too much about it since I knew when purchasing my Dana Wireless on eBay that the battery would likely be shot anyway.

-Hack Your Dana And Upgrade To Bigger Batteries
+Hack Your Dana And Upgrade to Bigger Batteries

-Finally I decided it was probably time to take the tired, worn out and possibly neglected battery pack, take it in for recycling and give Vance's battery hack a try.
+Finally I decided it was probably time to take the tired, worn out, and possibly neglected battery pack take it in for recycling and give Vance's battery hack a try.
 It seemed simple enough, although initially I was hesitant because I typically don't make these kinds of modifications to things that I really like.
-Regardless, I grabbed my screw driver, my soldering iron, spool of solder, a small length of red wire I salvaged from an old PC power supply, and a 4-pack of AA NiMH rechargeable batteries from Harbor Freight, which after a 25% off coupon came to a grand total of $5.24 plus tax.
+Regardless, I grabbed my screw driver, my soldering iron, spool of solder, a small length of red wire I salvaged from an old PC power supply, and a four-pack of AA NiMH rechargeable batteries from Harbor Freight, which after a 25% off coupon came to a grand total of $5.24 plus tax.

-The batteries I chose aren't exactly the same kind that Vance Fry used, which were the Low Self Discharge, or LSD NiMH batteries that can retain upwards of 80% of their charge after 1 year in storage.
+The batteries I chose aren't exactly the same kind that Vance Fry used, which were the Low Self Discharge, or LSD NiMH batteries that can retain upwards of 80% of their charge after one year in storage.
 Regular NiMH batteries, such as the ones I purchased, tend to lose their charge over a period of months until they're ultimately empty or flat.

 In my use case, since I plan to use my Dana quite frequently, at least once per week, I'll always have the opportunity to plug it in to give it a good charge to keep these batteries from going dead.
 The original battery pack that came with Dana's stored 1600mAh, which is basically a measurement of the capacity of the battery.